ArielTav/ytmusicdownloader/README.md

 ## 📝 License

 This application is provided for personal use only.
-All rights reserved to the creator.
+All rights reserved to the creator (ArielTav).

 ---